Skip to main content

 Gin

-Send distributed traces and metrics to Levitate from Golang Gin application using OpenTelemetry
+Send distributed traces and metrics to Last9 from Golang Gin application using OpenTelemetry

 Introduction

 Gin is a web framework written in Go (Golang).
-This comprehensive guide will help you instrument your Gin application with OpenTelemetry and smoothly send the traces to a Levitate cluster.
+This comprehensive guide will help you instrument your Gin application with OpenTelemetry and smoothly send the traces to Last9.
 You can also check out the example application on GitHub↗.

 Pre-requisites